STUDY

 Downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

-This is the first clinical practice module, providing an introductory experience for students and an opportunity to apply foundational theoretical knowledge gained on campus to practice.
-The primary focus of this module is on the core elements of the radiotherapy pathway: localisation in CT, megavoltage and superficial treatment with a short placement in an allied area e.g. clinic.
-Students will be required to demonstrate competence related to the core areas of practice, commensurate with level 4 and mapped to the HCPC standards of proficiency.
+This module will comprise of two placements blocks, the first of which provides an introductory experience for you and an opportunity to apply foundational theoretical knowledge gained on campus to practice.
+The primary focus of this module is on the core elements of the radiotherapy pathway: localisation in CT, megavoltage and superficial treatment with a placement in an allied area e.g. clinic.

-This clinical practice module will provide an opportunity for students to build upon their experiences from Therapeutic Radiography Practice 1 and continue to apply theoretical knowledge to practice.
-Students will be required to demonstrate competence related to the core areas of practice, commensurate with level 4 and mapped to the HCPC standards of proficiency.
+This module will then enable you to build upon these foundational skills within their second block of practice placement, continuing to apply theoretical knowledge to practice and continue evidencing competence in the core areas of practice.
+You will be required to demonstrate competence related to the core areas of practice, commensurate with level 4 and mapped to the HCPC standards of proficiency.

-This clinical practice module will provide an opportunity for students to build upon their earlier experiences in practice and to draw on theoretical knowledge and sources of evidence to develop a growing level of independence in practice.
-The focus of this module is on the pre-treatment part of the radiotherapy pathway (CT and dosimetry), whilst maintaining progress in megavoltage treatment.
-A short placement in an allied area of practice e.g. clinic, will complement the practice experience.
+This clinical practice module will provide an opportunity for you to build upon your experiences from Radiotherapy Practice 1 and to draw on theoretical knowledge and sources of evidence to develop a growing level of independence in practice.
+The primary focus will be on the core elements of the radiotherapy pathway including pre-treatment (CT and dosimetry), whilst maintaining progress in megavoltage treatment.
+Placement in an allied area of practice e.g. clinic, will complement the practice experience.
+With further short placements in the allied areas of diagnostic imaging and radionuclide imaging.

-This final clinical practice module will provide an opportunity for students to continue to develop problem-solving abilities in practice and to develop the confidence to take up their first posts after completion.
-Students will be required to demonstrate competence commensurate with level 6 and mapped to the HCPC standards of proficiency.
-Attendance in practice will be monitored across Radiotherapy Practice 5 and 6 to ensure that students attain 90% at the point of completion of the programme.
+This clinical practice module will provide an opportunity for you to build upon you earlier experiences in practice and to draw on theoretical knowledge and sources of evidence to develop problem-solving abilities in practice.
+Practice placements will be scheduled to allow you to gain a full range of competence in CT, megavoltage and superficial treatments, plus short placements in brachytherapy and palliative care.
+This final clinical practice module will provide an opportunity for you to continue to develop problem-solving abilities in practice and to develop the confidence to take up their first posts after completion.
+You will be required to demonstrate competence commensurate with level 6 and mapped to the HCPC standards of proficiency.
+Attendance in practice will be monitored to ensure that students attain 90% at the point of completion of the programme.

 Waterfront Building reflecting in the marina